Trading GBP/USD

 Timing

 Because the forex market is open 24 hours, there is a frequent notion that you should be trading GBP/USD all day.
 That is not the case.
-Day traders that succeed will focus on moments when there is adequate volatility and volume to make more than the spread and/or fee.
+Day traders who succeed will focus on moments when there is adequate volatility and volume to make more than the spread and/or fee.

-Spreads widen in calm times and narrow in hectic times.
-So, instead of trading from Sunday evening through Friday afternoon, select specific periods.
 The best window is when both the UK and US markets are open.
-The ideal time to day trade the GBP/USD is between 8:00 and 10:00 GMT, plus 12:00 and 15:00 GMT.
+GBP/USD liquidity is often highest during the London–New York overlap (roughly 13:00–17:00 GMT, shifting with daylight saving).
 The most important daily changes are here, and spreads have little impact on profit.

 So, whichever method you choose to determine support and resistance levels, trading during busy times frequently has the most profit potential.